 Antibodies generally exhibit high affinity and highly specific activity due to their higher-order structure (HOS) driven by covalent and non-covalent bond formation.
 In the production of therapeutic antibodies, there are several processes, such as cell cultivation, purification and virus removal, which may lead to various stimuli, modifications and degradations that may significantly impair the function of the drugs.
 Therefore, Forced Degradation Study (FDS) is frequently conducted at each stage from the selection of candidate antibodies to post-approval.
-(FDS) ICH Q5C provides guidelines for stability testing of biologics and describes the importance of testing under accelerated and severe conditions.
+ICH Q5C provides guidelines for stability testing of biologics and describes the importance of testing under accelerated and severe conditions.
 The main stimuli for forced degradation testing include heating, freeze-thawing, agitation, pH, light exposure, oxidation/reduction and glycation.
-Rapid detection of changes in physicochemical properties of antibodies due to these stimuli is critical for R&D and quality control of antibody drugs.
+Rapid detection of candidate of antibody drugs.

 Circular Dichroism (CD) spectroscopy is a simple method to obtain information on the HOS of antibodies and to identify minute changes in HOS to modification or degradation as described above.
-Therefore, it is recognized as a method to evaluate HOS in ICH Q6B and is widely used as one of the measurement methods to control antibody quality.4) With the implementation of these guidelines, there is a growing demand for a method that can objectively and sensitively evaluate CD spectra and identify significant differences between them.
+Therefore, it is recognized as a method to evaluate HOS in ICH Q6B and is widely used as one of the measurement methods to control antibody quality.)
+With the implementation of these guidelines, there is a growing demand for a method that can objectively and sensitively evaluate CD spectra and identify significant differences between them.
 The qHOS program, developed to meet these demands, is capable of detecting small-differences in spectra with high sensitivity based on statistical tests.